tom-seddon/beeb_test_os/README.md

 Lights both LEDs and constantly fills memory with a series of patterns, checking the values didn't change when read back.
 You should see a bunch of patterns on screen as it runs.
-(If running in mode 0 on a B+/B+128, a flickering region on the display is normal.)
+(If running in mode 0 or 2 on a B+/B+128, a flickering region on the display is normal.)

 The test runs indefinitely, and if there's an error it will switch the LEDs off and display a report.
 The report uses mode 7 if testing in